Songs & Smiles at Lakeview Care Home: a guide for parents and guardians

 Our sessions are structured around key themes of Speeds, Beats, Actions and Movement.
 Playing instruments, tapping out rhythms, popping bubbles, waving colourful scarves - there's lots to keep everyone entertained!
 The second part is a chance for everyone to chat over refreshments and make some new friends.

 Songs & Smiles is very relaxed and informal.
-Some children stay seated and join in the songs, some like to explore the room, others just have a cuddle with their grown-up whilst enjoying the atmosphere.
+Some children stay seated and join in the songs, some like to stand up and dance, others just have a cuddle with their grown-up whilst enjoying the atmosphere.
 The residents tell us how much they enjoy seeing children of different ages: little babies provide the ‘ahhh’ factor, while the toddlers provide lots of entertainment!

 Who will we meet?